IceBucket420/Afterglow_bandori_website/README.md

 # An OFFICAL Website for SUNrise
+## About
-This project is about making a website for a fictional band called the SUNrise.
+ This project is about making a website for a fictional band called the SUNrise, a mecha-based band in Japan,Tokyo, with 3 members.
  This website will contain all the information about the memebers, photoshoots, audio or videos performances from the band, publicise the band's upcoming shows and/or availability to perform at events such as weddings and corporate parties.
 Moreover, provide links to external resources, such as the band's social media profiles etc.

 # Design Process